AnicetNgrt/jiro-nn/examples/housing/cr.typ

     ]
 ]

-I then added _learning rate decay_ which introduces two hyperparameters: $r_0$, the _initial learning rate_ and $d$, the _decay rate_.
-Then, instead of using a constant learning rate during backpropagation, it updates $r_(i+1)$, the learning rate for each iteration $i+1$ as:
+I then added _learning rate decay_ #cite("mit-intro", "lrdecay") which introduces two hyperparameters: $r_0$, the _initial learning rate_ and $d$, the _decay rate_.
+Then, instead of using a constant learning rate during backpropagation, it updates $r_(i+1)$, the learning rate for each iteration $i+1$ as @inversetimedecay:

 $ r_(i+1) = r_i / ( 1 + d dot i ) $

-This helps the model converge more precisely as it gradually "slows its descent", enabling fast exploration at the beginning, but preventing over-shooting in the long run.
+This helps the model converge more precisely as it gradually "slows its descent", enabling fast exploration at the beginning, but preventing over-shooting in the long run @mit-intro.
 Finding the right value is tricky, as too high values can lead to the model converging too slowly.

-I also added _dropouts_ which is a technique used to prevent _overfitting_ by randomly dropping nodes of each layer with a probability $p$ during the forward pass (by setting their input or activation to $0$), and adapting the backward pass accordingly.
-In a way it simulates learning from a different, simpler model at each epoch, building more varied and robust features.
-I think this helps the model generalize better for large problems with a lot of inputs of similar importance, inputs resistant to compression, dimensionality reduction, such as pictures.
-But here it drops too much information as it is a very small model with a high dependency on both inputs.
+I also added _dropouts_ #cite("dropouts", "dropouts2") which is a _regularization_ @regularization technique hence used to prevent _overfitting_ by randomly dropping nodes of each layer with a probability $p$ during the forward pass (by setting their input or activation to $0$), and adapting the backward pass accordingly.
+In a way it simulates learning from a different, simpler model at each epoch, building more varied and robust features. @dropouts I think this helps the model generalize better for large problems with a lot of inputs of similar importance, inputs resistant to compression, dimensionality reduction, such as pictures.
+But here it drops too much information as it is a very small model with a high dependency on both inputs:

 #align(center)[
 #stack(dir: ltr)[